tsdat/tsdat/docs/getting_started.md

 Once you have selected the template to use, select the "Use this template" button to create a new repository at your specified location with the template contents.

+!!! note
-> You must have a github account and be signed-in to see this button.
+    You must have a github account and be signed-in to see this button.
 You can still click to download the code as a zip file and follow the rest of the setup instructions, but you will be lacking certain features (e.g., automated testing via github actions)

 ![Screenshot of pipeline-template repo on github](figures/use_template.png)